zakaria-lahyani/permiso/docs/architecture/overview.md

 # 🏗️ System Architecture Overview

-This document provides a comprehensive overview of the Keystone Authentication System architecture, including its components, data flow, and design principles.
+This document provides a comprehensive overview of the permiso Authentication System architecture, including its components, data flow, and design principles.

 ## 🎯 System Overview

-Keystone is a FastAPI-based centralized authentication and authorization system designed for enterprise-grade security and scalability.
+permiso is a FastAPI-based centralized authentication and authorization system designed for enterprise-grade security and scalability.
 It provides OAuth2-compliant authentication with JWT tokens, role-based access control, and comprehensive security features.

 ## 📊 High-Level Architecture